nicolasochem/tzip/proposals/tzip-21/tzip-21.md

 This proposal is an extension of [TZIP-016][1] and describes a metadata schema and standards for contracts and tokens.

-The document is boken into two main sections: 1) The metadata schema, and 2) standards and recommendations for how to apply the schema to different token types.
+The document is broken into two main sections: 1) The metadata schema, and 2) standards and recommendations for how to apply the schema to different token types.

 Many of the terms in this standard are derived from [The Dublin Core, RCF 2413][2].

 ## Motivation & Goals

-This metdata standard aims to:
+This metadata standard aims to:

 1. Simplify the creation of rich metadata for tokens and assets
 2. Provide a commonly understood interface